 This initiative consists of all parishes in the diocese offering the sacrament of Reconciliation on all the Wednesdays of Advent and Lent from 7:30-8:30pm in addition to other scheduled times for Reconciliation at your parish.

 Below are bulletin reflections for Rejoice in God’s Mercy, the diocesan renewal of the Sacrament of Reconciliation.
-Please insert these reflections into your parish bulletin on November 26, December 3, 10, 17, and 24.
+Please insert these reflections into your parish bulletin each Sunday from Feb 11 to Palm Sunday.

 - Note that Some parishes may need to extend the time to accommodate the number of penitents or speak about the initiative in advance to encourage parishioners to take advantage of the earlier dates.
-Make Reconciliation available at your parish on Wednesdays December 6, 13, and 20 from 7:30 – 8:30pm.
+Make Reconciliation available at your parish on Wednesdays February 21, 28; March 7, 14, 21 & 28, from 7:30 – 8:30pm.

 You might like to use this paragraph to advertise the initiative in your parish bulletin: